How DUIs Impact Your Driving Record and Insurance

 How long does a DUI stay on your driving record?

 The amount of time that a DUI stays on your driving record varies from state to state.
 It can be anywhere from a few years to up to 10 years for this offense to come off your driving record.
 Some states leave a DUI offense on your record forever.
+You’ll want to contact a DUI lawyer to check how it will affect you.

 Other Negative Consequences of a DUI